carlosvts/malloc-implementation/README.md

 Paraphrasing LowLevelLearning:

-This memory allocator is safe?
-No
+This memory allocator is safe? no

 Is optimized?
 Probably no

 I have fun with it? yes

 I have learn with it? a lot.